stoeps13/connections-doc/source/admin/troubleshoot/t_troubleshooting_search_memory_issues.md

 Queue counter
 :   Counts the number of active transactions that are queuing to connect to the Search server.

+!!! note
-**Note:** These counters only work when the Search application is installed on a different server from the Connections applications.
+    These counters only work when the Search application is installed on a different server from the Connections applications.

 The active transactions counter allows a specified number of active transactions to wait for a response from the Search server.
 For example, if the limit is set to 20, when 20 active transactions are waiting for a response from the Search server, any subsequent attempts to connect to the server are placed in a queue.
 If the queue counter is not equal to the value defined in the LotusConnections-config.xml configuration file, the connection to the Search server is rejected.
 If the queue counter is equal to the value set in the configuration file, a connection to the server is allowed.
 If the Search server returns data without an timeout exception being returned to the application, the queue counter is reset to 0.